NikolaiUsyk/Lemma/chapters/Chapter1/Li.md

 -- Philadelphia and Art Museum are greek but Schulykill is not, why and what is it? --

--- Down the hill thinking don't want to go to med school because grad at 31-35 don't they want grandkids --
+-- Down the hill thinking don't want to go to med school because grad at 31-35 don't they want grandkids.
+"Dad makes appt for MCAT."
+Get to Penn, make Deans list, participate in at least one extra curricular.
+You'd think they'd see you're competent by then. --

 -- Parks bike and WTF on stick? --